Edma Morisot. Portrait of Berthe Morisot, 1865. Oil on canvas. Private collection, Paris. Photo: Wikimedia Commons

-“I do not think any man would ever treat a woman as his equal, and it is all I ask because I know my worth.”
-Berthe Morisot in her notebook
+“I do not think any man would ever treat a woman as his equal, and it is all I ask because I know my worth.” ~ Berthe Morisot in her notebook

 By Nina Heyn — Your Culture Scout

-Exhibitions like this one at Orsay seek to restore this balance of recognition, albeit over a hundred years too late for Berthe herself but certainly in time for us to see the bulk of her artistic output.
-Moreover, since this exhibition is a joint effort of several museums in Canada, the US and France as well as sourced from private collections, the displays could be comprehensively arranged by all themes and periods in Morisot’s life.
+Exhibitions like this one at the Musée d’Orsay seek to restore the balance of recognition, albeit over 100 years too late for Berthe herself but certainly in time for us to see the bulk of her artistic output.
+Moreover, since this exhibition was a joint effort of several museums in Canada, the U.S., and France as well as sourced from private collections, the displays could be comprehensively arranged by all themes and periods in Morisot’s life.

 Berthe, together with her very talented sister Edma, was already placed inside an affluent and artistic milieu when the sisters started in 1860 their serious art studies with no less than Camille Corot, a leading proponent of realistic painting.
 Four years later, Berthe started exhibiting at the annual exhibitions of the Salon.
 Edma’s portrait of Berthe is sufficient proof of her own talent, but Edma eventually met with the fate of so many talented women of the era: as soon as she got married and had children, she stopped painting.

 Berthe was praised, albeit somewhat condescendingly—“The entry into competition of a young girl from a distinguished background is both a salutary example and a singular encouragement“—but her ambition to be an independent and innovative artist led her away from the academic style to become a co-founder of the Impressionist circle, together with Monet, Pissarro, Cézanne, and Sisley.
 She exhibited with them at the first famous 1874 exhibition (the one that gave name to the movement as “Impressionism”), and she participated in seven others.